Overview of GLP-1 and GLP-2 in Clinical Trials

 Long-Term Implications and Monitoring

-Long-term implications of semaglutide use require attention, particularly because of potential risks like medullary thyroid carcinoma, acute pancreatitis, and cholelithiasis.
+Long-term implications of GLP-1 and GLP-2 use require attention, particularly because of potential risks like medullary thyroid carcinoma, acute pancreatitis, and cholelithiasis.
 While these are considered rare, ongoing monitoring is vital.
 Communication between us and healthcare providers is key in identifying and managing any risks early on.

 Regular check-ups can help ensure safe and effective treatment.
 We should discuss any concerns regarding long-term use during these visits.
 By staying informed and vigilant, we can better manage the treatment, adjusting as necessary to continue supporting weight reduction goals effectively.